mvicens/autofront/README.md

 ### Main page

-In `src` directory, place `index.html` without embedding tags (`<link>`s and `<script>`s).
+In `src` directory, place your `index.html` without embedding tags (`<link>`s and `<script>`s).

 ### Run

-Finally initiate your project development:
+Finally, initiate the project, commanding:

 ```sh
 gulp
 ```

-A browser tab will be opened.
-Then, try editing the source code to view a web refresh.
+A browser tab is opened.
+Now you are ready to develop!

-Other command options, that appear immediately below, are available.
-And to use another programming languages, see [the proper section](#support).
+To reach further, see the following sections.

 ## Usage